-SJJPA is in the process of taking on more direct responsibility for the operations of the San Joaquins outside of the Amtrak operating contract for operational items such as Host Railroad Incentive Payments, station leases and insurance, thruway bus management support, and market research and ridership support.
+SJJPA is in the process of taking on more direct responsibility for the operations of the San Joaquins outside of the Amtrak operating contract for operational items such as Host Railroad Incentive Payments, station leases and insurance, thruway bus management support, market research and ridership support and direct costs for Venture Car vending machine operations to reduce costs associated with current on-board services and improve cost efficiencies.
+A multimachine vending solution will provide a seamless customer experience to the modern aesthetic and environment of the new Siemens cars.
 See Table 10.3 for a total estimated budget for non-Amtrak items.

 SJJPA is also considering partnering with private and/or public bus operators to improve connecting bus service for San Joaquins passengers that would be outside of the Amtrak operating contract.
-Costs for these services are not determined yet, but a net savings is anticipated in costs as these partnerships would replace existing Thruway Bus services, and fill excess seating capacity, potentially as early as FY 2020/21.
+Costs for these services are not determined yet, but a net savings is anticipated in costs as these partnerships would replace existing Thruway Bus services, and fill excess seating capacity, potentially as early as FY 2021/22.

-Administrative Funding Request (FY 2020/21 and FY 2021/22)
+Administrative Funding Request (FY 2021/22 and FY 2022/23)

 Funds are required for the SJJPA to provide administrative support for the San Joaquins.
-SJJPA administrative costs for FY 2020/21 are proposed at \$3,247,589.
-For FY 2021/22, SJJPA administrative costs are estimated at \$3,328,779.
+SJJPA administrative costs for FY 2021/22 were proposed at \$3,358,007.
+For FY 2022/23, SJJPA administrative costs are estimated at \$3,559,487.
+Increases in cost associated with administration include additional staffing of positions to meet the responsibilities in executing various joint efforts with the Department.
+These efforts include increased demands on fiscal, procurement, contract and operational staff.
 See Table 10.1 for a summary of these administrative costs alongside operations and marketing costs.
-These costs are based on a 3.4% increase for cost escalation.
 See Table 10.2 for a breakout of budgeted administrative costs.

-Marketing Funding Request (FY 2020/21 and 2021/22)
+Marketing Funding Request (FY 2021/22and 2022/23)

-For FY 2020/21 and FY 2021/22, SJJPA assumes "Marketing Expenses" of \$1,500,000 for the ongoing annual marketing program, for which SJJPA has developed a Marketing and Outreach Plan.
-This represents a \$500,000 increase from previous years.
+For FY 2021/22and FY 2022/23, SJJPA assumes "Marketing Expenses" of \$1,500,000 for the ongoing annual marketing program, for which SJJPA has developed a Marketing and Outreach Plan.
 Recent data provided by Amtrak shows that approximately 13.6% of San Joaquins passengers are from the Bay Area and 9.4% of are from the Los Angeles Region.
-This amounts to over 20% of San Joaquins passengers are from high cost regions for marketing and advertising.
+This amounts to over 20% of San Joaquins passengers are from high-cost regions for marketing and advertising.
 Additionally, the San Joaquins spans the largest geographic area of the three Intercity Passenger Rail Services.
 With vital thruway bus services originating in communities as far north as McKinleyville and Redding to as far south as San Diego, the San Joaquins serves a large geographic area with diverse set of Designated Marketing Areas (DMA).
-The increase in budget will allow SJJPA to more equitably and realistically market to the San Joaquins Corridor, including in the larger markets like the Bay Area and Los Angeles and the smaller more disadvantaged markets in the Thruway Corridors.
+The \$1,500,000 budget allows SJJPA to more equitably and realistically market to the San Joaquins Corridor, including in the larger markets like the Bay Area and Los Angeles and the smaller more disadvantaged markets in the Thruway Corridors.
 The marketing expenses represent only those direct expenses attributed to SJJPA and do not include any costs for marketing programs provided solely by Amtrak or the State.

-Minor Capital Funding Request (FY 2020/21 and FY 2021/22)
+Minor Capital Funding Request (FY 2022/23 and FY 2023/24)

-SJJPA is requesting the continuation of the \$500,000 per year provided for "Minor Capital" projects (projects valued at \$291,000 or less).
-This funding is critical to keeping the San Joaquins Corridor in a state of good repair, as well as making small service improvements.
+SJJPA is requesting \$1,000,000 per year provided for "Minor Capital" projects (projects valued at \$316,000 or less).
+This represents a \$500,000 increase per year.
+In SJJPA's management of these funds, the "Minor Capital" program has been successful in keeping the San Joaquins Corridor in a state of good repair, as well as making small service improvements.
+In recent years, due to increases in construction and material costs, and inflation, funding has been insufficient to complete the generated project list.

-Market Analysis Funding Request (FY 2020/21)
+Market Analysis Funding Request (FY 2022/23)